-Statewide EQIP practices include, but are not limited to: erosion control structures, waste storage facilities, terracing, pest management, nutrient management, prescribed grazing, Strip tillage, well sealing, closure of animal waste impoundment facilities and animal composting facilities.
-This list will vary from county-to-county based on local resource concerns.
+Statewide EQIP practices include, but are not limited to: cover crops, erosion control structures, waste storage facilities, terracing, grade stabilization structures, nutrient management, prescribed grazing, No-Till, Strip till, well sealing and closure of animal waste impoundment facilities.

-Heavy rains this spring and summer might have exposed some previously unknown areas of erosion, according to Steve Breaker.
+Heavy rains in 2018 might have exposed some previously unknown areas of erosion, according to Steve Breaker.
 There may be financial assistance through EQIP to help address some of these problem areas.

 EQIP was originally established under the 1996 Farm Bill.
 It provides technical and financial assistance to landowners to voluntarily address soil, water and related natural resource concerns on private lands.